-- 8. Press down firmly on the PC/104 adapter until the adapter seats in the connector.
-The adapter will protrude slightly from the backshell. - 9.
-Install the new PC/104 adapter cover on the backshell using the screws that you removed in step 6. - 10.
+- 5. Install the new PC/104 adapter cover on the backshell using the screws that you removed in step 4. - 6.
 Install standoffs in the lower two corners of the backshell.
-The standoffs are included with the PC/104 adapter kit. - 11.
-Install a PC/104 card onto the adapter. - 12.
-Align the PC/104 card cover over the PC/104 card.
+The standoffs are included with the PC/104 adapter kit. - 7.
+Install a PC/104 card onto the adapter.

+- 8. Align the PC/104 card cover over the PC/104 card.
 There are three detachable sides of the PC/104 card cover.
-Snap off the side of the cover necessary for the PC/104 card connector to show through. - 13.
-Secure the PC/104 card cover to the backshell using the screws provided with the PC/104 adapter kit. - 14.
+Snap off the side of the cover necessary for the PC/104 card connector to show through. - 9.
+Secure the PC/104 card cover to the backshell using the screws provided with the PC/104 adapter kit. - 10.
 Perform any cable connections or further setup required for the PC/ 104 card prior to mounting the unit back in its enclosure.